-- the Work for the Dole Fee is paid per Place and is used to help offset the costs of running the Work for the Dole activity to the Host Organisation.
-Costs must not be inflated and must be representative of actual costs incurred - Work for the Dole Fees are not a grant, there is no guarantee of repeat funding, and therefore, Host Organisations should not rely on Work for the Dole funding to support their operations - Work for the Dole Fees are available to help with host costs as well as Participant costs - the Lead Provider of the Activity will be paid up to \$100 from the Work for the Dole Fee for each 6 month Work for the Dole Place where a Participant from a non-lead Provider is the first to commence in that Place - the Work for the Dole Fee will need to cover the duration of the Place, regardless of the number of Participants who participate in the Place (for example, the Work for the Dole Fee may need to cover the cost of checks, special clothing, equipment or training, noting that a sequence of Participants may participate in the Place)
+- the Work for the Dole Fee is paid per Place and is used to help offset the costs of running the Work for the Dole Activity to the Host Organisation.
+Costs must not be inflated and must be representative of actual costs incurred - Work for the Dole Fees are not a grant, there is no guarantee of repeat funding, and therefore, Host Organisations should not rely on Work for the Dole funding to support their operations - Work for the Dole Fees for Participants are available to help with host costs as well as the costs of Participant participation - the Lead Provider of the Activity will be paid up to \$100 from the Work for the Dole fee for each 6 month Work for the Dole Place where a Participant from a Non-Lead Provider is the first to commence in that Place - the Work for the Dole Fee will need to cover the duration of the Place, regardless of the number of Participants who participate in the Place (for example, the Work for the Dole Fee may need to cover the cost of checks, special clothing, equipment or training, noting that a sequence of Participants may participate in the Place).